A new White House under Biden: Discipline, diversity, dogs and social distancing | Politics

 A new White House under Biden: Discipline, diversity, dogs and social distancing

-WHITE HOUSE MASKS AND DIVERSITY The Biden White House approach to the coronavirus pandemic, which has killed 430,000 people in the United States, is one of the sharpest departures.
+Biden's approach to the coronavirus is one of the sharpest departures from his predecessor.
+The new president has made fighting the pandemic, which has killed 430,000 people in the United States, his top priority.
+Trump played down the pandemic in its early stages and routinely eschewed masks.
+Most officials did not wear them around him either.
+The virus infected Trump and multiple members of his White House team.

-Trump routinely eschewed masks, and most officials did the same when around him.
-The virus infected multiple members of his White House staff, and Trump himself.
 Biden has mandated mask-wearing in government buildings.
 At public events, he and other officials adhere to public health guidelines for social distancing.
+Many of his early executive order signings have been in the spacious State Dining Room, where there is plenty of room for attendees to spread out.

 Although Biden has his share of white male advisers, other team members, from Treasury Secretary Janet Yellen to Defense Secretary Lloyd Austin, the first woman and the first Black person to hold the roles, respectively, have projected a tableau of America in a way that Trump's team did not.
 Biden's call to move past the polarizing Trump years will be tested as his legislative agenda encounters resistance from Republicans on Capitol Hill and from liberal lawmakers who seek bolder reforms.